Army Ballistic Missile Agency: Redstone

 The outbreak of the Korean War in June 1950 led to calls for the rapid deployment of new missiles, and the U.S. Army responded by developing a requirement for a ballistic missile with 800 km range while carrying a 230 kg warhead that could be operational as rapidly as possible.
 The fastest solution was to provide the German team with anything they needed to achieve this goal by adapting the V-2 design.
 The team, under the leadership of Wernher von Braun, began work on the problem at Fort Bliss.
 In 1951, they moved to the Redstone Arsenal in Huntsville, Alabama, home to the Army's Ordnance commands.
 Initially known as the Ordnance Guided Missile Center, then the Guided Missile Development Division (GMDD), in 1956 they finally became the Army Ballistic Missile Agency, or ABMA.

 Taking the XLR-41, renamed as the NA-75-110 in U.S. Army use, they wrapped it in the largest airframe it could lift, increasing fuel load and extending the range.
 The result was essentially a larger version of the V-2.
-As tensions of the Cold War mounted, the Army changed the requirement to be able to carry smallest nuclear warheads in the inventory – with a warhead weight of 3100 kg, range was reduced to only 282 km.
+As tensions of the Cold War mounted, the Army changed the requirement to be able to carry the smallest nuclear warheads in the inventory – with a warhead weight of 3100 kg, range was reduced to only 282 km.
 Design work was complete in 1952 and on 8 April 1952 it became known as the SSM-G-14 Redstone (Surface-to-Surface Missile, G for ground).
 The first ABMA-built prototype flew in August 1953, the first production-line model from Chrysler in July 1956, and the Redstone entered service in 1958.